ParadiseSS13/Paradise/README.md

 - ### [Autodocumentation Guide](.github/AUTODOC_GUIDE.md)

-This guide shows you how to leave code comments that comply with "autodocumentation", a system to make everyone's lives easier when reading code!
+This guide shows you how to leave code comments that comply with "autodocumentation", a system designed to make everyone's lives easier when reading or reviewing code!

 - ### [Code of Conduct](./CODE_OF_CONDUCT.md)

-All contributors are expected to read our Code of Conduct before they take part in the community.
+All contributors are expected to read our Code of Conduct before they take part in our community.

 - ### [Contribution Guide](.github/CONTRIBUTING.md)

 Not sure how to take part and contribute?
 This guide gives an overview of how to make comments, pull requests, and open issues.

+This guide also sets out our code standards that we expect all submitted code to adhere to.

 - ### [Community Maintained Guide to Contributing](https://paradisestation.org/wiki/index.php?title=Guide_to_Contributing)